gwax/gwax.github.io/projects.rst

 gwax.(com\|net\|org)
 --------------------

-* Source: |github-icon| `gwax/www-gwax <https://github.com/gwax/www-gwax>`_
+* Source: |github-icon| `gwax/gwax.github.io <https://github.com/gwax/gwax.github.io>`_

 .. |github-icon| image:: /icons/github.svg
     :class: svg-icon

 This site is one of my ongoing projects.
 I've been maintaining it in some fashion since the mid 20-aughts.
 It's an example of various things, many not so technically interesting.
-A lot of details can be found in the `About > The site page <link://slug/about-site>`__.
+Some details can be found in the `About > The site page <link://slug/about-site>`__.
 The interesting pieces are likely to show up in `Blog > Categories > meta <link://category/meta>`__.